SciTools/iris/docs/src/whatsnew/latest.rst

      and attached to a cube.
    * We've also dropped support for ``Python 3.7``.

-   And finally, get in touch with us on `GitHub`_ if you have any issues or feature requests for improving Iris.
+   And finally, get in touch with us on :issue:`GitHub<new/choose>` if you have any issues or feature requests for improving Iris.
 Enjoy!

 📢 Announcements